Dr. Gary Tanchak, D.C.

 But is a massage gun good for back pain?

-Well, we have done a few articles explaining what these electronic gadgets can do for sciatica, plantar fasciitis, and neck pain.
+Well, we have written a few articles explaining what these electronic gadgets can do for sciatica, plantar fasciitis, and neck pain.
 The quick answer would be, yes, massage guns can help alleviate back pain.

 But there are things to learn first.
 Let’s find out!